-Can I apply to both RGA and RVA to increase my chances of obtaining a spot?
+Can I apply to both RGA, RVA, and RVT to increase my chances of obtaining a spot?

 No, you can only apply for one housing location.
 A duplicate application will automatically result in the cancellation of your housing request.
 In addition, your existing applications will be terminated and you will have to re-apply.

 Is a room deposit required to reserve a space?

 Yes.
 Applicants are required to submit a $400 security deposit and a $65 application fee (non-refundable) as part of the complete application process.